SparseLinearAlgebra/spbla/docs/joss/paper.md

 Thus, we can offload different language-constrained path querying related problems, and other problems that can be reduced to manipulation of Boolean matrices, to GPGPU uniformly.

-Moreover, real data analysis leads to huge matrix processing that can not be efficiently handled on a single GPGPU.
+Moreover, real world data analysis leads to huge matrix processing that can not be efficiently handled on a single GPGPU.
 The creation of the library which supports multi-GPU and out-of-VRAM computations helps to create an efficient solution for a wide range of applied problems.
 The creation of such a solution is an open problem while ad-hoc solutions exist in specific areas.